The 2023 All Graduates Interpreting and Translating Language Services Medal was awarded to Ngạc Thủy Han Do.

 Use audio: For those with limited English proficiency, hearing information can be more effective than reading it.
 Podcasts, videos, and phone messages are good options.
 Embed audio files that provide a translation of your written content.

-Partner with community groups: Work with organizations that already engage your target audiences.
+Partner with community groups: Work with organisations that already engage your target audiences.
 They can help promote your messages and provide feedback on your approaches.

 Train staff: Educate employees on health literacy, cultural competence, and effective communication across diverse groups.
 Their interactions and the language they use directly impact patient experiences.